aws/aws-toolkit-vscode/CONTRIBUTING.md

-# Contributing Guidelines
+# Contributing to AWS Toolkit for VS Code

-Thank you for your interest in contributing to our project.
+Thanks for taking the time to help us.
 We greatly value feedback and contributions from our community!

 Reviewing this document will maximize your success in working with the codebase and sending pull requests.